duakamal739-ship-it/linguaflow/README.md

 ---

 ## 📄 License
-MIT — Free to use, modify, and distribute.
+MIT — Take permession to use, dont modify on your own, and distribute.